-Per our recent survey, more than 54% of American adults intend to fly on a plane this summer.
-Unfortunately, that means flight prices and other travel costs are up.
-The good news is it is still possible to find and book cheap summer flights.
+Per our recent survey, more than 54% of American adults intended to fly on a plane this past summer.
+While summer 2024 feels far away, now is the time to book your flights for the best prices and availability.
 While our general how to find cheap flights guide is still important for summer travel, here are more specific guidelines for finding the best deals.

 Fly During Non-Peak Summer Times